 To the Company's knowledge, none of the members of the Board of Directors have been convicted of fraud during the last five years.
-None of these people have participated as a manager in a bankruptcy, sequestration or winding-up proceedings during the last five years, and none of these people were subject to an incrimination and/or an official public sanction pronounced by a statutory or regulatory authority (including designated professional bodies).
-None of these people were prevented by a court from acting as a member of an administrative, management or supervisory body of an issuer, nor from taking part in the management or performance of business of an issuer during the last five years.

-To the Company's knowledge, there are not, as of the date of this registration document, any potential conflicts of interest between the duties of the members of the Board of Directors and the executive officers of the Company, as regards the Company and their private interests.
+None of these people have participated as a manager in a bankruptcy, sequestration or winding-up proceedings in the last five years, and none of these people were subject to charges and/or an official public sanction handed down by a statutory or regulatory authority (including designated professional bodies).
+None of these people were prevented by a court from acting as a member of an administrative, management or supervisory body of an issuer, nor from taking part in the management or performance of the business of an issuer in the last five years.
+To the Company's knowledge, as of the date of this Universal Registration Document, there are no potential conflicts of interest between the duties of the members of the Board of Directors and the executive officers of the Company, as regards the Company and their private interests.